Early Years Outdoor Learning Area

 PRE-RECEPTION

 Pre-Reception have continued to learn greetings and numbers in Japanese.
-We tasted different types of noodles and used chopsticks to pick them up.
+Additionally, we tasted different types of noodles and used chopsticks to pick them up.
 This is great for practising fine motor skills.

 Maths